mbarker84/css-irl/src/pages/relative-grid-tracks.md

 <iframe height='365' scrolling='no' title='Relative grid items with CSS variables' src='//codepen.io/michellebarker/embed/PdaBvj/?height=265&theme-id=0&default-tab=result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/michellebarker/pen/PdaBvj/'>Relative grid items with CSS variables</a> by Michelle Barker (<a href='https://codepen.io/michellebarker'>@michellebarker</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

+It’s possibly to do a similar thing with Sass variables, but the advantage with CSS variables is the reusability of our code for different variants of the same component.
+If we had multiple variants then we’d only need to update a few variables, rather than writing out the grid declaration all over again.

-There are definitely some possibilities here, even though I haven’t worked on any real-world use cases yet!
+There are definitely some possibilities here, even though I haven’t worked on any real-world use cases yet where this approach would be preferable to manually placing items at different grid lines.
+I’d be interested to see if this method of placement works out for anyone, so if you try it out do let me know!